SURI 2.0 Electric Toothbrush Review: A Dentist's Thoughts

 I love companies that offer guarantees; if you’re not sure about the Suri brush, you can buy it and test it out for 100 days and simply give it back if you don’t like it.
 As long as the brush has not been damaged, Suri will give you a full refund.

-The Suri toothbrush costs £75 on its own and £95 with the UV charging case.
-Both options come with a mirror mount and slimline pebble charger.
+The Suri 2.0 toothbrush costs £105 and comes with the UV charging case included as well as the mirror mount and slimline pebble charger.

 Replacement brush heads cost £14.40 per pack of 3 and Suri will send you packaging to return your old ones to them for free for recycling.